GamalMoneep/Quantum_ai/docs/contributors/index.md

 ---
-description: "Meet the community members who make this lecture archive possible"
+description: "Meet the community members who make this lecture archive possible.
+Learn about our contributors, maintainers, and how to get involved in the quantum computing community."
 ---

 # Contributors